How much time does your family spend together?

 - Increased respect for others

-1. Go Camping: What’s a better way to bond as a family than roughing it in nature?
+What’s a better way to bond as a family than roughing it in nature?
 Families have to problem solve and work together in order to have a successful experience.
 Too cold for camping?
 Set up a tent inside!
+Read about the Benefits of Camping here!

-6. Family Dinner: Now this may seem obvious but with all the clubs and sports these days, it’s hard for families to sit down for a meal together.
+Now this may seem obvious but with all the clubs and sports these days, it’s hard for families to sit down for a meal together.
 Set one day a week where family dinner is a must!
+In fact, cooking together offers children amazing benefits and can easily be encouraged.
 At dinner, talk about your day and what is going on in the world.

-7. Family Game Day or Night: What creates more bonding than some friendly competition?
+What creates more bonding than some friendly competition?
 Games encourage families to work together as a team and/or prove who is the “king of the castle.”
+Not only do children look forward to the time spent together it offers other additional benefits such as academic information.
 Either way it brings families together.
-(FYI: Games can be anything from Chutes and Ladders to baseball to mini golf, so be creative!)
+(FYI: Games can be anything from Chutes and Ladders to baseball to mini golf, so be creative!
+You can look at here for some of our recommendations)

-9. Story Time: Reading books is wonderful for development but it is also a great way to spend time together as a family.
+Reading books is wonderful for development but it is also a great way to spend time together as a family.
 Make it even more fun by reading books at a park, beach, by the fireplace or while camping.
+For a list of virtual options check out our story times here!

 So parents pick one, two or all ten, and get out there and spend time with your family!!
 I know I will!